 She has advised companies in connection with sensitive and highly nuanced matters, including executive leadership changes, product recalls, FTC/SEC/DOJ interrogations, FDA 483 and Warning letters and FCPA violations.
 In any litigation, she works closely with a client’s legal team to ensure that the communications strategy supports the litigation objectives, and preserves credibility.

 Recent transaction experience includes Fiserv in its acquisition of First Data.
 Other transaction work includes (Healthcare): Centene in numerous acquisitions, including WellCare, Fidelis Care and HealthNet; Zimmer Biomet in its acquisitions of Biomet and LDR; Liva Nova in the sale of its CRM Business to MicroPort Scientific; and St. Jude Medical in numerous transactions.
-(Industrials): Bemis in its sale to Amcor; Faimount Santrol in its sale to Unimin; Triumph Group in numerous transactions; Cytec in its sale to Umeco.
-(Retail): Sears Holding in the formation of Seritage Growth Properties; Coldwater Creek in its financial reorganization and sale to Sycamore Partners; Nordstrom in its acquisition of HauteLook; The Jones Group in numerous transactions including its sale to Sycamore Partners and Adidas and Reebok in their merger.
+(Industrials / A&D): Bemis in its sale to Amcor; CSRA in its response to CACI’s unsolicited proposal; Faimount Santrol in its sale to Unimin; Triumph Group in numerous transactions; Cytec in its sale to Umeco.
+(Retail): Sears Holding in the formation of Seritage Growth Properties; Coldwater Creek in its financial reorganization and sale to Sycamore Partners; Nordstrom in its acquisition of HauteLook; The Jones Group in numerous transactions and Adidas and Reebok in their merger.

 Her public activism and proxy contest experience include Bemis (Starboard); Acorda (Scopia), Triumph Group (Atlantic Investment), Boingo (Ides Capital), LSB (Starboard, Engine Capital), Nuance (Carl Icahn) and Abraxas Petroleum (Clinton Group).